UCDglobalchange/GitHub/README.md

 git commit -m "Add .gitignore" git push origin main
 ```
-You should use .gitignore to exclude files that don't need to be tracked, such as large data files, compiled code, temporary logs, or machine-specific settings."
+You should use .gitignore to exclude files that don't need to be tracked, such as large data files, compiled code, temporary logs, or machine-specific settings.

-You could also add:

 # Example .gitignore entries
 *.nc